olmokit/olmokit/README.md

 pnpm dev publish
 ```

-NB: The only file you might need to manually bump is [`./packages/template-laravel/template/composer.json`](/-/tree/main/packages/template-laravel/template/composer.json) with the latest `olmo/laravel-frontend` version.
-This is probably required only for **major** semver version changes and it is likely better to keep a non-strict version here as its only purpose it is to bootstrap the project with the latest available major release.

 ### Dev notes

 - Switch between php versions on linux `sudo update-alternatives --set php /usr/bin/php` (then press tab for autocomlete options).